Slovenia Hidden Gems: Ultimate Guide to Ljubljana and Lake Bled

 When to Go

 We traveled in late May and the weather was perfect for strolling around Ljubljana, but wet and rainy in Lake Bled.
 If it is a long winter, then some outdoor activities and hikes may not yet be open in May.
-This was the case for us, as the Vintgar Gorge boardwalks were still closed when we visited (though we were still able to see some of the gorge with some hiking).
+This was the case for us, as the Vintgar Gorge boardwalks were still closed when we visited.
 The weather is usually warmer June to August, but that is the peak tourist season.
 However, Slovenia is still a bit off the main tourist path so tourist season in Slovenia may not be quite as crowded as in Italy or Croatia.
 Lake Bled can be crowded on the weekends from May to September.

 How to Get There